US Envoy Eyes Sudan Talks Resuming After Ramadan

 “Anyone who thought that either side had a path to outright victory should at this point be very clear that that's not the case,” he told reporters after returning to Washington.

-"A war of attrition," he said, "is one that is not just a disaster for civilians, but actually easily becomes a more factionalized and regional war."
+“A war of attrition,” he said,“is one that is not just a disaster for civilians, but actually easily becomes a more factionalised and regional war.”

 War broke out in April 2023 between the army and the paramilitary Rapid Support Forces (RSF), killing tens of thousands, forcing millions to flee and pushing the impoverished country to the brink of famine.